Skip to main content

 /status # Show auth, config, and context tree state

-/curate [context] [@files] # Curate context to the context tree
+/curate [context] [@paths] # Curate context to the context tree

 /query <query> # Query information from context tree (alias: /q)